The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 General Evacuation Procedures

-In a major emergency, the decision to implement evacuation procedures generally rests with the University President and University Police.
-In situations requiring immediate action, public safety responders can also order an evacuation.
+In a major emergency, implementing evacuation procedures generally rests with the university president and University Police.
+Public safety responders can also order an evacuation in situations requiring immediate action.
 When evaluating a possible evacuation, the university considers the type of threat (bomb, fire, storm, explosion, hazardous materials incident, etc.), its context (time of day, likelihood, etc.), and the recommendations of first responders.

 Building occupants are required by law to evacuate the building when the fire alarm sounds.